duckietown/duckietown-slimremote/README.md

 * [duckietown/gym-duckietown-agent](https://github.com/duckietown/gym-duckietown-agent)
 * [duckietown/duckie-ros](https://github.com/duckietown/duckie-ros)

-If you have them already, you should not need this repository.
-If you want to develop an application using duckietown/duckietown-slimremote, fork or clone this repository:

-    git clone https://github.com/duckietown/duckietown-slimremote.git && cd duckietown-slimremote

 ## Docker

 If your Duckiebot is running HypriotOS/DuckieOS, you can run duckietown-slimremote in a Docker container.